 English as a Second Language

-Language acquisition is of extreme importance in today’s diverse educational and corporate environments.
-The English as a Second Language (ESL) specialization will help you develop the ability to build successful programs to support those who are learning English as a second language, assess the skills of diverse students, and design bilingual instruction.
-This specialization will also provide you with a strong knowledge-base to put new methods and approaches into practice.
-As an ESL graduate, you will have the knowledge and skills to serve as a leader for others involved with ESL teaching and learning in many diverse settings.
+English Language acquisition is of extreme importance in today’s global community.
+NCU’s Education Specialist (EdS) in English as a Second Language (ESL) specialization will help you develop the ability to build successful programs to support those who are learning English as a second language, assess the skills of diverse students, and design bilingual instruction.
+This specialization provides you with a strong knowledge base to put new methods and approaches into practice.
+Upon graduation, you will have the knowledge and skills to serve as a leader for others involved with ESL teaching and learning in many diverse settings.
 This specialization can also prepare you for doctoral studies in English as a Second Language should you desire to continue to advance your education.

 General Degree Requirements